puranjaigarg783/phoenixtest/README.md

-# phoenixtest
+# Calculator

-Repository for testing purposes
+A simple calculator application.